inrialearninglab/ai4t/docs/O1-Mooc/module-1-using-AI-and-Education/1-3-AI-challenges-and-competencies-for-education/1-3-1-future-of-learning-by-expert-in-education.en.md

 -   and lifelong learning.

-Considering this categorisation, Holmes & al.[^2] established the different types of current AI-based systems for Education as shown below.
+Holmes & al.[^2] classified the different types of current AI-based systems for Education as shown below.

 <figure>
 	 <img src="Images/AIED-Holmes-systems.png" />